Women’s Health and

 Under the WHCRA, can insurance providers impose deductibles or co-insurance requirements for reconstructive surgery in connection with a mastectomy?

 Yes.
 But the deductibles and co-insurance must be like those that are used for other benefits under the plan or coverage.
 The company can’t have you paying a higher deductible or co-pay for breast rebuilding than you would pay for other types of surgery.

-My state requires the coverage for breast reconstruction that’s required by the WHCRA and also requires minimum hospital stays for my mastectomy.
+My state requires the coverage for breast reconstruction that’s required by the WHCRA and also requires a minimum hospital stay for my mastectomy.
 If I have a mastectomy and breast reconstruction, am I also entitled to the minimum hospital stay?

 If you have coverage under a private health insurance policy (not through your employer), check with your State Insurance Commissioner’s office to learn if state law applies.

 Are health plans required to give me notice of the WHCRA benefits?